Momo Tama

 Momo Tama (殲鬼戦記ももたま, Senki Senki Momotama) is a Japanese manga series written and illustrated by Nanae Chrono.
-The manga has been serialized in Comic Blade by Mag Garden from December 2005 to July 2009 issue, and then in Web Comic Beat's online magazine from July 25, 2011 to February 25, 2015, with individual chapters collected into ten tankōbon volumes.
-The manga is based on the Japanese folklore Momotaro which originated from an ancient Chinese Mythology.
+The manga was serialized in Mag Garden's magazine Monthly Comic Blade from 2005 to 2009 and in Web Comic Beat's from July 2011 to February 2015.
+Its individual chapters were collected into ten volumes.

 Plot

 After gate-crashing onto the mythical Tougen Island also known as Shangri-La, Mutsu Kokonose, the ninth generation head of the Mutsu Clan, claims to bring down the wrath of God onto the demons and regain the island from Momotarou control.